 Headaches in children

-Like adults, children can occasionally get a basic headache – feeling some discomfort but not bothered for long and not in any jeopardy.
+Like adults, children can occasionally get a basic headache where they feel some discomfort, but it doesn’t last long.
 But they can also experience more severe headaches, sometimes caused by another health condition.

 If you have concerns about your child's headaches, your pediatrician can let you know when to consult a pediatric neurologist.
-Whether your child experiences occasional, intense headaches or persistent attacks, we can provide relief.
+Whether your child experiences occasional, intense headaches or frequent cases, we can provide pain relief options.
 Our neurologists have the experience to treat a range of headaches, including migraines.

-• Tension headaches: These common headaches range in severity and frequency with pressure felt across the head and neck.
-Tensing the muscles in your head and neck may cause tension headaches, as can feeling stressed or anxious.
-The headaches also run in families sometimes.
-Children may wake up with these headaches.
+• Tension headaches: These range in severity and frequency with pressure felt across the head and neck.
+Stress and anxiety may contribute to tension headaches.

-• Migraines: Migraine headaches pulse and throb, can last for more than a day, and may prevent your child from doing much.
-Migraines in children can be caused by particular triggers such as lack of sleep or certain noises, foods or smells.
-Both younger and older children can get migraines.
+• Migraine headaches: Migraines cause pulsing, throbbing pain and can last for more than a day.
+They may prevent your child from doing much and can be caused by triggers like lack of sleep, certain foods and noises, or smells.

 Headache symptoms

-The main symptom of a headache is pain that forms in your head (including your face) or in your neck.
-Sometime the pain comes from more than one area, and it may feel severe enough to keep a child from normal activities.
+The main symptom of a headache is pain in the head, face or neck.
+Sometimes the pain affects more than one area, and it may be severe enough to keep your child from normal activities.

 • Blurred vision